ldkz2524/glacier-cli/README.md

 it costs](http://aws.amazon.com/glacier/pricing/).
 Note that archive retrieval costs are complicated and [may be a lot more than you expect](http://www.daemonology.net/blog/2012-09-04-thoughts-on-glacier-pricing.html).
+Costs are annoyingly complicated in many senses, so it is inefficient for this program to calculate.
+However, this program will notify the user what their free retrieval size is and how much they've retrieved today
+One thing to note is that free retrieval is based on the latest inventory that has been synced to the glacier-cli, which means that deleting or adding archives after inventory has been created, can cause discrepancies in such values.

 Installation
 ------------